younes971/eco-delivery-tracker/README.md

 The application allows users to manage delivery orders, track delivery status and estimate CO₂ emissions based on delivery distance.

 ## Features
-- Create delivery orders
+-Create delivery orders
-- Track delivery status (Pending, In Transit, Delivered)
-- Manual distance input (km)
+-Track delivery status (Pending, In Transit, Delivered) -Manual distance input (km)
-- Simple CO₂ emission estimation
+-Calculate CO₂ emissions from distance
-- React Router based navigation
+-Simple navigation using React Router

 ## Sustainability
 The application supports sustainable development by helping companies organize deliveries more efficiently and by providing a simplified CO₂ emission estimate.